 Many parents mention that they are worried about the Virgo child.
 The anti-social hermit phase seems to continue so long that they fear perhaps the late blooming daughter will metamorphose some day into the picture of the Old Maid playing card.
 One mother told me " I fear she will wake up one morning a spinster who keeps cats."Usually it can be demonstrated to the parents satisfaction, though, that the hermit coincides with some kind of apprenticeship and it is not a social malajustment.
 When Virgo feels content or competent at his craft, he does develop interest in social life.
 It has little or nothing to do with chastity or sex, but is a type of Virgo simplfication.
 How many of my Virgo/Virgo rising clients have remarked over the years "I could never have been married during my first year of teaching (or nursing, or social work).
 I went home exhausted, took a nap and opened the books or the briefcase and worked until the wee hours.
 Archetypes of the Zodiac (Llewellyn Modern Astrology Library)

-It’s often found that late bloomers are kind of bookish, always with their heads buried in work.
-For Virgo types reading is a source of enjoyment suiting their highly developed mentality.
+It’s often found that late bloomers are kind of bookish, always with their heads buried in their work.
+For Virgo types, reading is a source of enjoyment suiting their highly developed mentality.
 Virgo isn't the type to show off their gifts often possessing a quiet humility.
 Development in any area of life happens when the individual is ready and often finds the Virgo type "married" to their work.

-The myth of Demeter and Persephone has always been connected with Virgo but it also has its Scorpio undertones.
-At one time it was believed that Virgo and Scorpio were once joined, because the sign Libra had not been introduced to the zodiac.
+The myth of Demeter and Persephone has always been connected with Virgo, but it also has its Scorpio undertones.
+At one time, it was believed that Virgo and Scorpio were once joined because the sign Libra had not been introduced to the zodiac.
 The Persephone myth involves the transformation of a young maiden into a wiser, more mature individual by the fruition of the harvest.

 Sometimes it is necessary for Virgo on their journey to becoming whole, to live alone for some time.
 Virgo is, after all, represented by the Hermit in the Tarot Card spread.
 The Hermit is the card of introspection, analysis and study.
-In a reading the card signifies that it is not a good time for socializing, and during time in solitude wisdom is gained.
+In a reading, the card signifies that it is not a good time for socialising, and during their time in solitude wisdom is gained.
 The Hermit’s time of withdrawal aids in the development of a firm sense of their identity growing into an individual who is integrated within himself.
 There is a lot of inner work that Virgo needs to do, and in some sense they are always preparing for something.

-They are like the woman who wanted to discover the secret of beauty by plucking the petals from the rose, until of course there was no rose left to look at.It could be Virgo’s all work and no play attitude which means they miss out on some of the more spontaneous fun experienced in youth.
+They are like the woman who wanted to discover the secret of beauty by plucking the petals from the rose, until of course there was no rose left to look at.It could be Virgo’s all work and no play attitude which means they miss out on some of the most spontaneous fun experienced in youth.
 When these people are ready to give themselves in any area, they do it by choice and not by a sense of obligation.
 Virgo’s have integrity and always stay true to themselves, but they might need to recognize that there will be frequent intervals in which time alone is necessary.

 Today, Virgoans find themselves in a time when the word 'virgin' prompts childish sexual jokes about their sign of the zodiac.
 Many young women grow up believing not in their autonomous right to enjoy or refrain from sex in their own time (as did the ancient virgins), but in sanctified virgnity that they have to preserve at all costs.
 Yet they also fear to remain Virgins for too long, in case they are ridiculed as old maids and accused of frigidity.
 The Virgoan has to shake free from all those distortions of the meaning behind her sign.
 The ancient tradition she can reclaim is that of the autonomous and creative woman, fully involved with the life of her people but very much her own mistress.The Knot of Time: Astrology and the Female Experience